artagnon/bonak/README.md

 # bonak

-Coq formalization and notes related to research.
+Coq formalization of semi-cubical sets, in collaboration with Hugo Herbelin.